deatos/templateGPT-fineweb/README.md

 # templateGPT

+## about templateGPT-fineweb
+This is a fork of templateGPT from https://github.com/evintunador/templateGPT by evintunador modified to work with the dataset deatos/fineweb-edu-10b-combined on Huggingface.
+This is the 10billion(gpt2 tokens) random sample of fineweb-edu.

 ## about
 This is the model I edit whenever I want to test a new transformer architecture idea I have.
 It's designed to be flexible with many large changes being tweakable from the config, easy to demonstrate what's happening in the progression of tensor shapes, and easy to read/edit the code.
 Feel free to toy around and build off of it, this repo is actually a template